 1 day ticket: adults 7,000 yen / youths 6,000 yen / children 4,600 yen

-At this festival, you’ll be able to see lots of snow domes or “kamakura” in Japanese.
+The Yokote Kamakura Snow Festival is held every year in Yokote city in Akita Prefecture.
+At this festival, you’ll be able to see lots of snow domes, or “kamakura” in Japanese, scattered in various locations in the city.
 The sizes vary from very small ones to large ones, large enough that people can go inside.
-The main location is at “Hiratsuka no Sato”, but at night the nearby Sawaguchi Riverbed is covered with hundreds of mini snow domes each with a candle lit inside.
-It’s an incredible sight to see.

 Access: 20 minutes by bus from Yunishigawa Onsen Station on the Aizu Kinugawa Line